‘Arrow’ Prometheus Spoilers: Major Surprise About This Season’s Big Bad Coming For Viewers Of Arrow?

 In a seeming reveal of the character’s true identity early on in the season, it was suggested he was the illegitimate son of Justin Claybourne – someone executed by the Arrow long before he became the Green Arrow.
 Claybourne had weaponized a strain of tuberculosis and released it so he could sell the treatment at an exorbitant price.

-But are the Prometheus breadcrumbs leading to a revenge seeking son of Justin Claybourne really red herrings?
+But are the Prometheus breadcrumbs leading to a revenge-seeking son of Justin Claybourne really red herrings?
 In the DC television universe created by Greg Berlanti, things are rarely ever is obvious is this.
 A case in point is the season-long reveal of Zoom on The Flash, with most of the clues provided turning out to be just misdirection.
 And of course, that’s essential in the shows if they’re going to keep the audience interested.

-So – drumroll – what if Prometheus is really Oliver Queen?
+So – drum roll – what if Prometheus is really Oliver Queen?
 No, not that Oliver Queen – the Oliver Queen from Earth 2.
 When Oliver in the latest trailer says that Prometheus is proving to him that “I will destroy myself and everyone in the city” does this line have a double meaning?

 Yes, Black Siren in the last episode said her world’s Oliver Queen was dead, but why should we trust her when virtually everything she said was a lie?
 In fact, her interaction with Prometheus would suggest that he’s someone she’s known before and is terrified of.